Warrior III Pose

 2. Heavy menstrual bleeding

-3. For pregnancy: This posture is safe for most women during the first trimester.
+3. For pregnancy: This posture is generally safe during the first trimester.
 Seek the guidance of an experienced yoga instructor if you have a history of miscarriages.
-Personalized advice is also important after the first trimester.
+Personalized advice is also important after the first trimester, as balance and center of gravity shift significantly.

 Modifications and Props: